canonical/github-runner-operator/docs/tutorial/quick-start.md

 ### Run a simple workflow on the self-hosted runner

-Once the self-hosted runner is available on GitHub, it can be used to run GitHub Actions jobs similar to runners provided by GitHub.
+Once the self-hosted runner is available on GitHub, the runner can be used to run GitHub Actions jobs similar to runners provided by GitHub.
 The only difference being the label specified in the `runs-on` of a job.

 In addition to the labels added by the GitHub runner application by default, the charm will include labels from the [`labels` charm configuration](https://charmhub.io/github-runner/configurations#labels).